My Tilt Test Experience

 The first thing I did after the test was to go to the bathroom.
 I needed to get rid of the annoying sensations so I could go get something to eat and take my medications.

 The test didn’t make me feel anywhere near as rough as one of my normal days, let alone my worst.
 It also didn’t even compare to how I felt when trying to get to the tilt test either.
 Moving around clearly plays a much bigger role in my symptoms rather than going from laying down to standing up, even when made to stand up for a really long time.
 But who knows what the results will show.

-The side effects of taking the drug they sprayed me with has meant I’ve been struggling with a really fuzzy head and a headache while trying to write this post.
+The side effects of taking the drug they sprayed me which meant I’ve been struggling with a really fuzzy head and a headache while trying to write this post.
 Hopefully, I won’t make too many mistakes because of it.

 Just so you know, I did get my American pancakes with bacon, plus scrambled egg after the test.
 Lovely, although I couldn’t finish it all.

 As always, if you have any feedback about my post, want to share your own tilt test experience, or you just really want to talk about American pancakes with bacon and scrambled egg, then let me know in the comments below.
-Also, remember to subscribe if you’d like to stay up to date on my blogs posts.
+Also, remember to subscribe to my newsletter if you’d like to stay up to date on my blog.